Loch Dionard

 Loch Dionard is a medium-sized loch in the Durness Parish, in Sutherland, Highland Council Area, Northern Scotland.
-It is in the North-Western Highlands about four miles south of Polla.
+It is in the North-Western Highlands about 4 mi south of Polla.

 Access

-Loch Dionard is 6 mi away from the settlements of Eriboll, Rhiconich, Achriesgill and Alltnacaillich, that don't have direct road access to the loch.
+Loch Dionard is 6 mi from the settlements of Eriboll, Rhiconich, Achriesgill and Alltnacaillich, that do not have direct road access to the loch.
 There are two small roads connecting tourist cottages and mountain trains/portages in the area, to the rest of Scotland.
 The road to the south provides a link to Alltnacaillich and the nearest paved road; the route is about 11 mi, 9 mi of which are on narrow, bumpy gravel tracks through mountainous terrain.
 The nearest settlement with commercial services is Tongue.
 The other road is a small dirt track, to the north of the loch unconnected to the southerly route.
 It follows the banks of the River Dionard to Gualin House and the A838 6 mi away, with access to Durness 11 mi further north.